top of page

 • Located 90 miles northeast of San Elizario, on Texas Highway 62 heading towards Carlsbad, New Mexico.

-• The salt lakes were the common property of the valley towns of San Elizario, Socorro and Ysleta.
+• The salt lakes were the common property of the valley towns of San Elizario, Socorro, and Ysleta.

 • In the Treaty of Guadalupe Hidalgo, the US promised to uphold all Spanish land grants but since no one owned them, everyone continued to take salt as they did in the past.

-• Charles Howard, a missionary who sought out to own and sell the salt from the lakes, took refuge with the Texas Rangers.
+• Charles Howard, a missionary who sought to own and sell the salt from the lakes, took refuge with the Texas Rangers.
 Fighting would start between them and the locals of the region.
 This fight would last for several days.

 • The 9th Cavalry Buffalo Soldiers stationed at Ft Bayard near Silver City were called out but they left because they were not an international army and would not go into Mexico.